 - 1. To estimate the total annual load of total nitrogen and total phosphorous exiting the Wabash River. - 2.
-To determine the contribution of the Wabash River to low dissolved oxygen levels in Smithland pool in the Ohio River.
+To determine the Wabash River's contribution and causes of low dissolved oxygen levels in the Ohio River Smithland pool.

-To accomplish these goals, a monitoring station was placed on the Wabash River at New Harmony, Indiana and operated continuously for 15 months.
-A datasonde was used to measure DO, temperature, pH, conductivity, turbidity, and chlorophyll a every 30 minutes.
-Every two weeks, water samples were collected and analyzed for nitrate/nitrite, Total Kjeldahl Nitrogen, ammonia, total phosphorus, biochemical oxygen demand, and total suspended solids.
-On the Ohio River, monitoring stations were placed upstream and downstream of the Wabash River confluence and operated during the critical period for dissolved oxygen, July through October.
-The same sampling methods were also applied to the two Ohio River stations.
+To accomplish these goals, a monitoring station was placed on the Wabash River at New Harmony, Indiana and operated continuously since August of 2010.
+In January of 2012, the project was extended until 2015.
+This report focuses on the 3 year extension of the project.
+A datasonde was used to measure DO, temperature, pH, conductivity, turbidity, and chlorophyll-a every 30 minutes.
+Every two weeks, water samples were collected and analyzed for nitrate/nitrite, Total Kjeldahl Nitrogen, ammonia, total phosphorus, biochemical oxygen demand (BOD), and total suspended solids.
+Monitoring stations were also placed on the Ohio River, both upstream and downstream of the Wabash River confluence.
+Sampling devices at these locations were operated from July through October, the critical period for dissolved oxygen.
+The same basic water quality parameters and sampling methods performed on the Wabash were also applied to the two Ohio River stations.

-During the study period the Wabash River contributed 138,976 metric tons of nitrogen and 4,646 metric tons of phosphorus to the Ohio River.
+From January 2012 through December 2014 the Wabash River contributed 683,112 metric tons of nitrogen and 62,597 metric tons of phosphorus to the Ohio River.